 We designed a handle that lies flat when you set it down, so your bristles stay clean.

 We chose aluminum for that handle; thanks to the material and the fact that it’s separate from the head, it lasts and lasts, drastically reducing plastic waste.
 Aluminum and the anodization used to add the colour means it’s recyclable if you do move on, decades from now.

 The handle is also super-smooth, so you won’t find a build-up of old toothpaste or other grubbies anywhere on it’s person.
 And if it does need a wash — easy peasy.

 2. The Head

 We designed heads that pop on and off the reusable handle.
-Unfortunately, the toothbrush bristles still can’t be recycled, but Grin’s design uses 85% less plastic than the standard in their light-weight head!
+Unfortunately, the toothbrush bristles still can’t be recycled, but Nada’s design uses 85% less plastic than the standard in their light-weight head!

-Simon, the head Grin guy, is currently searching for biodegradable options for future incarnations of the brush, too!
+Simon, the head Nada guy, is currently searching for biodegradable options for future incarnations of the brush, too!

 The neck, which also goes in your mouth, curves slightly to keep it off the counter.
 One more barrier against germs.

 The heads come two-to-a-box that is perfectly fitted — no extra cardboard.
 The full toothbrush is also packaged in close quarters to ensure we use as little recycled paper as possible (and zero plastic) with each delivery.

 And, at last, we come to the Execute stage.